lindbrook/packageRank/README.md

 If you use `fetchLog()`, the log file, which can sometimes be as large as 50 MB, will be downloaded every time you call the function.
-If you use `mfetchLog()`, logs are intelligently cached: logs that have already been downloaded (in your current R session) will not be downloaded again.
+If you use `mfetchLog()`, logs are intelligently cached; those that have already been downloaded, in your current R session, will not be downloaded again.

 ### Notes